 Alexey Boyko gained his MD and PhD from the Russian State Medical University, Moscow and has been Professor of the Department of Neurology and Neurosurgery at this university since 1997.
 He was the Chief Neurologist of the Department of Health Care of the Government of Moscow in 2001-2015, Director of the Moscow Multiple Sclerosis Center in 2004-2014 and Director of the MS Clinical and Research Center of Neuroclinic (Ysupov Hospital) since 2015.
 He was elected as a Honourable Professor of Kazan and Yaroslavl State Medical Universities.
 Professor Boyko has been a member of the "Oslo International Think-tank on Multiple Sclerosis Epidemiology, Analytical Approaches to Study of the Aetiology" at the Center for Advanced Studies of the Norwegian Academy of Science and Letters in 1994-1995, and worked at UBC MS Center in 1998 (Vancouver, Canada).
 He is also a member of the Presidium of the All-Russian Society of Neurologists, Co-ordinator of the Medical Consulting Boards of Moscow and All-Russian MS Societies, President of RUCTRIMS, member of ECTRIMS Council.
 Professor Boyko has published 14 books, 12 chapters in books and more than 750 original publications and is a co-editor of three medical journals.
 The main interest is epidemiology and genetic of MS, immunopathogenesis, clinical trials in MS, he is a member of several Advisory Boards of ongoing and finished clinical trials.

-Prof. Bassem I. Yammout is currently Professor of Neurology at the American University of Beirut Medical Center and director of the Neurology Institute at Harley Street Medical Center in Abu Dhabi.
+Prof. Bassem I. Yamout is currently Professor of Neurology at the American University of Beirut Medical Center and director of the Neurology Institute at Harley Street Medical Center in Abu Dhabi.
 He graduated from medical school at AUB in 1984, received his training in neurology at the University of Cincinnati-Ohio in the USA, and followed by a fellowship at the Montreal Neurological Institute-McGill University in Canada.
 He received his American Board in Neurology and joined the faculty at the American University of Beirut in 1988.
 He is currently head of clinical research at the Multiple Sclerosis Center, president of MENACTRIMS (Middle East North Africa Committee for Treatment and Research in Multiple Sclerosis), member of the MSIF (Multiple Sclerosis International Federation) Scientific Advisory Board, and fellow of the American Academy of Neurology.
-Prof. Yammout is one of the leading experts on multiple sclerosis in the Middle East with recent research on epidemiology of the disease in the region, quality of life of patients in the Middle East.
+Prof. Yamout is one of the leading experts on multiple sclerosis in the Middle East with recent research on epidemiology of the disease in the region, quality of life of patients in the Middle East.
 In addition, he is currently the principal investigator on several ongoing international multiple sclerosis research trials.
-Prof. Yammout has authored many research and review papers and is currently Chief Editor of the MS newsletter “MS today”, and on the editorial board of “Multiple Sclerosis and Related Disorders”, “Journal of Multiple Sclerosis” and “Pediatric Neurology”.
+Prof. Yamout has authored many research and review papers and is currently Chief Editor of the MS newsletter “MS today”, and on the editorial board of “Multiple Sclerosis and Related Disorders”, “Journal of Multiple Sclerosis” and “Pediatric Neurology”.

 Dr. Beatriz Canibano was born in Madrid (Spain) and is a graduate of Cadiz University.
 She obtained her medical degree at the Faculty of Medicine in Cadiz University in Spain.
 Her residency was at “Puerta del Mar” University Hospital in Cadiz.
 She has a Master’s Degree in Neuroimmunology from Barcelona’s University.
 Dr. Beatriz has more than 10 years’ experience in multiple sclerosis, with special interest in pregnancy and cognitive impairment.
 She is a reviewer in Multiple Sclerosis and Related Disorders journal and has published various peer-reviewed articles.
 Since 2016, she is a member of the MS Unit at Hamad Medical Corporation, Doha, Qatar.